nicktehrany/Distributed-Algorithms/exercise-3b/README.md

 report.
 The number of processes speciefied in the network config can distributed over different machines however desired, but the total number of processes over all machines has to be equal to the number of processes in the network config.
-**NOTE** When adding your own network configs, the code needs to be recompiled, as the config is used as a resource.
+**NOTE** When adding your own network configs, the code needs to be recompiled, as the config is used as a resource, and weights need to be unique for achieving determinism with this algoirithm.
 This is done as follows (if your network is called mynetwork.cfg)

 ```bash